jms-guy/timekeep/README.md

 If you have an issue, please report it [here](https://github.com/jms-guy/timekeep/issues).

 ## License
-Licensed under MIT - see LICENSE.
+Licensed under MIT - see [LICENSE(https://github.com/jms-guy/timekeep/blob/main/LICENSE)].